akshayswaroop/kids-deliberate-practice/src/docs/product.md

 Parents remain co‑learners, not spectators.
 The UI only scaffolds this partnership.

 ### 3. Reflection over Speed
-No auto‑advance.
-Each attempt invites a pause — a short reflection window before moving on.
+A short celebration window appears at completion, encouraging reflection before the next set auto-loads or the parent chooses another path.

 ### 4. Progressive Disclosure
 Hints, answers, and feedback appear contextually — never overwhelm the screen.